 Somerset Beekeepers’ Association (SBKA) is calling on the public to help fight a major threat to honey bees and other pollinators - Asian hornets.

-To date around 51 nests have been discovered in the UK so far this year, more than three times the number found in the last six years combined.
+As of 19.9.23, 51 nests have been discovered in the UK so far this year, more than three times the number found in the last six years combined.

 Local beekeepers are concerned that these invasive predators will reach Somerset.